MiguelCastresana/clustering/README.md

 ## Repository Contents

-This repository provides scripts for the following clustering methods:
+This repository provides a script to run the following clustering methods:

 - **MGclus**: A method for clustering employing shared neighbors
 - **MCL (Markov Cluster Algorithm)**: A popular algorithm for clustering data based on flow simulations.